Dinesh-Narasimhan/NLP_Toolkit/README.md

 - 😊 Analyze sentiment
 - 🏷️ Classify topics

-All modules are powered by pre-trained Hugging Face models and run on both local machines and **Streamlit Cloud**.
+All modules are powered by pre-trained Hugging Face models and run on local machines.

 ---